 Thought you should know.
 I link to products and services that I love from time to time.
 Some of these links I have an affiliate relationship with.
 What does that mean?
 I may make a small percentage from any purchases you make, but don't worry, you won't pay even a penny more.

-We grew up watching the Ingles, but have you ever wondered what it would be like to live back then?
+We grew up watching the Ingalls, but have you ever wondered what it would be like to live back then?
 We’ve been able to take the best parts from the Little House on the Prairie and incorporate them into our 21-century way of living.

 Why we Traded Urban Living for Little House on the Prairie

 Do you think you could transition to a lifestyle like Little House On The Prairie?
-Obviously, we can’t travel back in time, but if you could live more like Ma and Pa Ingles, would you?
+Obviously, we can’t travel back in time, but if you could live more like Ma and Pa Ingalls, would you?
 This is the question that we asked ourselves for several years.

 As adults, both my husband and I drifted away from our country roots and settled for a more urban life where we were raising our three children.
 I honestly can’t recall the exact moment it started, but bit by bit we started to gradually inch our way back to those roots.
 We began growing our own food, raising chickens, milk goats, and bees.
 We also started cooking from scratch and making our own household products.
 Unfortunately, that all came to a screeching halt when the country changed their laws.